monetha/go-verifiable-data/README.md

 #### Getting status of private data exchange

+`status` command allows to get more detailed information about the private data exchange.
+To get the information the following parameters should be specified:

+* the passport address (`--passportaddr` parameter)
+* the private data exchange index (`--exchidx` parameter)

+Let's try to get this information about private data exchange referred by the index `1` from passport `0x4026a67a2C4746b94F168bd4d082708f78d7b29f`:

 ```bash
 ./bin/privatedata-exchange status \
   --passportaddr 0x4026a67a2C4746b94F168bd4d082708f78d7b29f \
   --exchidx 1 \
   --backendurl https://ropsten.infura.io
 ```

+Immediately after creating the private data exchange proposition, you can see that it's in `Proposed` state, data requester staked `0.01 ETH`, and the passport owner has one day left to accept it:

 ```
 Private data exchange:               1 (Proposed, expires in 1 day)